hillaryychan/ulauncher-fzf/README.md

 * Allow hidden files to be searched
 * Specify base directory to be searched

+Actions:

+* Click or press *Enter* to open
+    * file with default application
+    * directory in your file manager
+* Press *Alt+Enter* to open the directory in which the file is contained.
+    If the path is a directory, this will be the same as pressing Enter

 ## License

 This source code is licensed under the [MIT license](LICENSE).